 There are 2 types of iron we can get from food: heme and non-heme.

-The recommended dietary allowance (RDA) for iron is 8mg/day for men, 18mg/day for women due to menstrual cycle and 30mg/day for pregnant women.
-Due to the ability to store iron in our liver and muscles, eating animal liver and flesh is rich in heme iron.
+The recommended dietary allowance (RDA) for iron is 8mg/day for men, 18mg/day for women due to the menstrual cycle and 30mg/day for pregnant women.
+Due to the ability to store it in our liver and muscles, eating animal liver and flesh is rich in heme iron.
 Also black pudding made from blood is full of this essential mineral.
 The darker the color of the meat, the higher the content of iron.

 But, there are also plant-based foods that contain substantial amounts of (non-heme) iron: dried beans and peas, legumes, nuts and seeds, dark molasses, and green leafy vegetables.

 Heme iron is better absorbed in the intestine into the body than non-heme.
 Besides, our body is able to adjust its absorption according to our iron status.
 So, people with a low status will absorb more and excrete less than those with a high level.
 Having a defect in this feedback system can cause hemochromatosis.
 Plus, the absorption of this essential mineral can be influenced by other food components just like a bumper.
 For example, vitamin C (e.g. from yellow bell pepper) helps the absorption of non-heme iron.
-For example, parsley and spinach are rich in iron and vitamin C – the perfect source for your body.
+For example, parsley and spinach are rich in it and vitamin C – the perfect source for your body.
 In contrast, calcium (including all dairy products), tea, coffee, cocoa and whole grain products can block its absorption.
 That’s why you should avoid eating these foods together to make sure you get enough of the essential mineral.

 The difference in heme and non-heme iron